Is permanent daylight saving time a good idea? Sleep medicine doctor weighs in

 Most of us enjoy the result — a seemingly longer day as sunset gets pushed back.
 But do we really have to put ourselves through it?
-Can’t we just stick with Daylight Saving Time year-round?
+Can’t we just stick with DST year-round?

 Some state legislators think so.
 But what does a sleep expert think?

 In the past, state lawmakers have proposed sticking to standard time, eliminating forever the “spring forward” and “fall back” that so many of us dread, but making our spring and summer afternoons seem a little shorter.
 This year, however, the proposal is to stay in DST.

 Proponents of the change say it might cut crime by pushing sunset back and possibly reduce accidents by giving more people daylight to make the evening commute.

 Of course, changing the time on the clock doesn’t change the time the sun rises or sets, so any gains in the afternoons would be offset in the early morning.
 But in a popularity contest, DST wins over Pacific Standard Time (PST) by a landslide.

 MultiCare sleep medicine specialist Murali Maheswaran, DO, says at first blush, it sounds like a pretty good idea to stay in DST because that’s the more popular time zone.

 “It’s sort of annoying to always have to change the clock back,” he says.
 “It would be nice to keep it the same.”

 But as a sleep scientist, Dr. Maheswaran came to a different conclusion.
 If the state stayed in a permanent DST, the state would be even more sleep-deprived than it already is.

 “In the summertime when the sun is out later, it actually makes people go to bed later,” he says.
 “Then the sun will actually get you up in the mornings, so in the summertime, people are getting less sleep.”